Wiredcraft/backupallthethings/README.rst

 Configuration
 =============

-All the configuration are available in `/opt/devops/backup/conf`
+All the configuration files are available in ``/opt/devops/backup/conf``

 Usage
 =====